2018 Wake Forest Demon Deacons football team: Schedule

 Wake Forest announced their schedule for the 2018 season on January 17, 2018.
-The Demon Deacons' schedule consist of 7 home games and 5 away games.
-Wake Forest host conference opponents Boston College, Clemson, Pittsburgh, and Syracuse, and travel to Duke, Florida State, Louisville, and NC State.
-The Demon Deacons play out of conference games against Tulane of the AAC, Towson of the Division I FCS CAA, Notre Dame who competes as an Independent, and Rice of C-USA.
+The Demon Deacons' schedule consisted of 7 home games and 5 away games.
+Wake Forest hosted conference opponents Boston College, Clemson, Pittsburgh, and Syracuse, and traveled to Duke, Florida State, Louisville, and NC State.
+The Demon Deacons played out of conference games against Tulane of the AAC, Towson of the Division I FCS CAA, Notre Dame who competes as an Independent, and Rice of C-USA.